storspov gjord av små lampor

 Gallery

-Annas father, Per Olofsson Spinnel, was born 1693.
-He grew up as oldest child of 5 in Hakmark, just outside of Umea, where his father settled down 1701.
-Per was a soldier , and was wounded in battle 1718.
-He continued as a soldier until 1727, when he became a farmer with his wife and family in Tavelsjo, 30 kilometers from Umea.
-Per died 1757.
-His diagnose was ”chest pains” and no breath.
-During his years as a farmer he was often in court for misbehaving.
-Once for missusing alcohol and another time for cursing to people going to and from church, and also for hitting people and animals.
-Per was some of a troublemaker.
+Anna´s father, Per Olofsson Spinnel, was born in 1693.
+He grew up as the eldest of five siblings in Håkmark, just outside Umeå, where his father settled in 1701.
+Per was a soldier and was wounded in battle in 1718.
+He continued as a soldier until 1727, when he became a farmer together with his wife and family in Tavelsjö.
+Per was something of a troublemaker.
+He was tried several times for bad conduct.
+Among other things, once for abusing alcohol and another time for swearing at people who came and went from church and for hitting animals and people.
+Per died in 1757 and his diagnosis was “chest pains” and no breathing.

 The memorial stone

-This stone was was erected in memory of Stora Sandsjön´s founder Erik Andersson and his wife Anna Spinnel b.
-Persdotter.
+This stone was was erected in memory of Stora Sandsjön´s founder Erik Andersson and his wife Anna Phersdotter Spinnel.
 They founded a settlement here in 1765.

 The family honored their memory in 1965

-The direct translation of the villagename Storsandjön is “Great Sandlake”.
+The direct translation of the villagename Storsandjö is “Great Sandlake”.

 Contact us